nauralcodinglab/interneuron-reward/reports/decomposition_description.md

-compared the weight vector of each cell to a set of weight vectors representing the tone and reward-delivery trial stages using the cosine of the angle between the two vectors as a measure of how closely the compressed fluorescence signature of each cell reflected a particular part of the trial (see fig.
+compared the weight vector of each cell to a set of weight vectors representing the tone and reward-delivery trial stages using the cosine of the angle between the two vectors as a measure of how closely the compressed fluorescence signature of each cell reflected a particular part of the trial (see fig. 1).
-ANGULAR DISTANCE CARTOON).
-This angular distance metric, which we refer to as the tuning coefficient, ranges from -1 to 1 and can be interpreted similarly to a correlation coefficient; 1 indicates that a cell perfectly reflects a given trial stage by increasing its fluorescence, -1 indicates that the cell decreases its fluorescence, and 0 indicates no linear relationship between fluorescence and the trial stage in question (see fig.  SAMPLE COS SIMILARITY TRACES).
-On day 7, the cells in our dataset exhibited a wide range of tone and reward tuning coefficients, with a small proportion of cells being strongly positively or negatively tuned to tone or reward and a larger proportion exhibiting weaker tuning (tuning coefficients near -1 or 1, see fig. TUNING HEATMAP).
+This angular distance metric, which we refer to as the tuning coefficient, ranges from -1 to 1 and can be interpreted similarly to a correlation coefficient; 1 indicates that a cell perfectly reflects a given trial stage by increasing its fluorescence, -1 indicates that the cell decreases its fluorescence, and 0 indicates no linear relationship between fluorescence and the trial stage in question (see fig. 2).
+On day 7, the cells in our dataset exhibited a wide range of tone and reward tuning coefficients, with a small proportion of cells being strongly positively or negatively tuned to tone or reward and a larger proportion exhibiting weaker tuning (tuning coefficients near -1 or 1, see figs. 3-4).
 The overall distribution of tone tuning coefficients was stable from day 1 to day 7 (KS test p=0.238, N=1926 cells on day 1 and N=1925 cells on day 7), indicating that the same proportions of cells were strongly or weakly activated or inhibited by tone before and after conditioning.
 In contrast, there was an overall shift towards a greater degree of activation in response to reward (two-sided KS test p&lt;0.05 followed by one-sided KS test p=8.15e-14, N=1926 cells on day 1 and N=1925 cells on day 7).
 Together, these observations show that neurons in M1 exhibit trial-averaged activity that is associated with tone and reward delivery in our classical conditioning task, and that the aggregate response to reward but not tone changes over the course of learning.

+![Quantifying tuning using an angular distance metric.
+The reward tuning coefficient is the cosine of the angle between an indicator function for the time of reward delivery (shown as a square step in yellow) and the Z-scored fluorescence of a particular cell (purple) within principal component space.
+The tuning coefficient is close to 1 when the angle is small, close to -1 when the angle is close to 180 deg, and close to 0 when the fluorescence is orthogonal to the timing of reward delivery.](../img/graphics/angular_similarity.png)

+![Sample tuning coefficient traces.
+(Cosine similarity is another name for the tuning coefficient.)](../img/graphics/sample_responsive_cells.svg)

+![Tone tuning heatmap.
+Trial-averaged fluorescence of 1925 cells recorded on day 7 ordered according to the value of the tone tuning coefficient.](../img/graphics/fluo_ordered_by_tone.svg)

+![Reward tuning heatmap.
+Trial-averaged fluorescence of 1925 cells recorded on day 7 ordered according to the value of the reward tuning coefficient.](../img/graphics/fluo_ordered_by_reward.svg)

 The apparent stability of the statistics of tone tuning led us to wonder whether this population-level stability reflects an underlying stability in the